nima-karimii/D3-challenge/README.md

 ## Challenge two : More risk factor

 I am going to include more risk factors in scatter plot by:
-* placing additional labels and give them click events so that my users can decide which data to display.
+* Placing additional labels and give them click events so that my users can decide which data to display.
-* Animating the transitions for your circles' locations as well as the range of your axes.
+* Animating the transitions for  circles' locations as well as the range of axes.

 ![4-scatter](Images/H2.PNG)

 ## Challenge three : Adding More demographics

-* Changing the color of plots by selecting different y_axis labels
+* Changing the color of plots by selecting different y_axe labels
 * Adding Tooltip to circles and display each tooltip with the data that the user has selected

 ![4-scatter](Images/H3.PNG)